wrath16/MapPartyAssist/README.md

 ## Installation

-1. Add "https://raw.githubusercontent.com/wrath16/DalamudPluginRepo/main/pluginmaster.json" to your Custom Plugin Repositories under Settings -> Experimental, then save.
-2. Plugin should now appear in the available plugins list and be installable.
+1. Now available in the main Dalamud repository.
+No extra action needed!

 ## Usage instructions